TheOdinProject/curriculum/react/getting_started_with_react/keys_in_react.md

 Now let's dive into some examples of using keys.

-Ideal situation.

-Iterating over a list of objects that have a unique identifier.
+This is an ideal situation, iterating over a list of objects that have a unique identifier.

-Best practice would be to add a unique ID when the item is created.
+Best practice would be to add a unique ID when that item is created.

 ```jsx
 // In this example lets say when someone creates a new todo, the todo constructor adds `id: uuid()`